Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 - Start BED LEVELING and save configuration.

 - Adjust Z-OFFSET, first you need to move to Z=0 and then adjust nozzle position with a sheet of paper.

-Note: The Z-Offset is saved in real time including when adjusting babysteps.
+  - Note: The Z-Offset is saved in real time including when adjusting babysteps.

+- To calibrate your extruder, see here: https://www.klipper3d.org/Rotation_Distance.html

+- To adjust Pressure Advance, see here: https://www.klipper3d.org/Pressure_Advance.html

+- To adjust manually Resonance Compensation, see here: https://www.klipper3d.org/Resonance_Compensation.html

 <br />